WGL-2024/WGL_repo_2024/AP-protocol.md

 The Simulation Controller can send the following commands to drones:

 `Crash`: This command makes a drone crash.
+The Simulation Controller first asks the drone that should crahs for the Id's of its neighbours.
+It then sends a 'CloseChannel' command to them, stopping the messages incoming to the drone that needs to be crushed.
-Upon receiving this command, the drone’s thread should return as soon as possible.
+The crash command is then sent.
+Upon receiving this command, the drone’s thread should process all messages in its channel and then return as soon as possible.
+- FloodRequest can be lost during the process.
+- Ack, Nack and FloodResponse should still be forwarded to the next hop.
+- Other types of packets will send an 'ErrorInRouting' Nack back, since the drone has crashed.

+`GetNghb()`: This command gives a vector of the neighbours of the chosen drone back to the Simulation Controller.

+`CloseChannel(nghb_id)`: This command close the channel with a neighbout drone.

 `AddSender(dst_id, crossbeam::Sender)`: This command adds `dst_id` to the drone neighbors, with `dst_id` crossbeam::Sender.